Plan your enterprise deployment of Microsoft 365 Apps

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users:

-Semi-Annual Channel: Provides users with new features of Office every six months, in January and July.
+Semi-Annual Enterprise Channel: Provides users with new features of Office every six months, in January and July.

-All the channels will receive updates for security and critical non-security issues when needed.
+All the update channels will receive updates for security and non-security issues when needed.
 These updates usually occur on the second Tuesday of the month.

-Deploy the Semi-Annual Channel (Targeted) to a targeted group of representative users who can pilot new features of Office.
-The users should include people from business groups across the organization and their client devices should include the architectures in your organization (32-bit and 64-bit), as well as any critical line-of-business applications, add-ins, and macros.
+Deploy Semi-Annual Enterprise Channel (Preview) to a targeted group of representative users who can pilot new features of Office.
+The users should include people from business groups across the organization and their client devices should include the architectures in your organization (32-bit and 64-bit), any significant differences in hardware and device drivers, as well as any critical line-of-business applications, add-ins, and macros.
 This group receives feature updates four months ahead of the rest of your organization.
 We recommend using the same group of users you defined in the assessment phase.

-Deploy the Semi-Annual Channel to the remaining users in your organization.
-They receive feature updates every six months, four months after the users with the Semi-Annual Channel (Targeted).
+Deploy Semi-Annual Enterprise Channel to the remaining users in your organization.
+They receive feature updates every six months, four months after the users with Semi-Annual Enterprise Channel (Preview).

 Step 4 - Define your source files